webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/gcp-oauth.rst

    :description lang=en: Configuring Bcome's GCP driver for OAuth authorisation

 *********
-GCP Oauth
+GCP OAuth
 *********

-This guide demonstrates a basic GCP driver setup: a single inventory namespace is populated with servers having been authorised via GCP Oauth (|GCP_OAUTH|_).
+This guide demonstrates a basic GCP driver setup: a single inventory namespace is populated with servers having been authorised via GCP OAuth (|GCP_OAUTH|_).

 For further configuration details, please refer to the |DOCS|_.